moltenform/labs_youthful_projects/src/benmidi/bmidirender/bmidiscript/readme.txt

 Getting started:
 	Load one of the examples from the Examples menu.
 	Play around with it, and make your own songs.
-	If you come up with something cool, send it to me at boinjyboing@hotmail.com

 There are two modes, "tunescript" mode and "Code" mode.
-	The tunescript mode is the interesting and fun one Code mode simply evaluates the Python code you provide as a way to quickly make scripts using bbuilder.py.
+	The tunescript mode is the interesting and fun one Code mode simply evaluates the Python code you provide.
-	In the Examples menu, the second set of examples are in Code mode.
-	The examples given should be used for reference.
+	See the Examples menu.

 Index of "tunescript" syntax:
-	(Kind of like cheating, you should explore on your own.)
 	See the end of bmidiconstants.py for a list of all instrument names.

 Directives.
 These must occur on their own line.